We may earn affiliate commissions for the recommended products. Learn more.

 You might experience your VPN disconnecting whenever you’re connecting through a remote desktop.
 Check these solutions to improve your connection:

-2. Check the network connectivity.
+3. Check the network connectivity.
 If the network is unstable, then RDP Connection can frequently drop and keep disconnecting over VPN.
 Follow these steps: open Settings > Network & internet.
-You can see the status of your network connection and determine whether your network is accessible. settings network internet
+You can see the status of your network connection and determine whether your network is accessible.

-3. Create an RDP Connection without VPN.
+4. Create an RDP Connection without VPN.
 You can check if the problem comes from VPN or RDP: go to Settings > Network & internet.
 Select VPN and then your VPN connection, and click Remove.
 Search Remote Desktop Connection in the search bar and open it.
-Enter the IP address and the username, and select Connect. remove vpn
+Enter the IP address and the username, and select Connect.

 Conclusion

-If your VPN keeps disconnecting and reconnecting for no apparent reason, there are many ways to go about it.
-First, you’ll need to identify the reason for connection interruptions, ranging from overcrowded servers to issues with the VPN software or even your device.
-Then you’ll have to use one of our solutions to fix the unstable connections.
+If your VPN keeps disconnecting and reconnecting for no apparent reason, there are many ways to address the issue.
+First, you need to identify the reason for connection interruptions, ranging from overcrowded servers to issues with the VPN software or even your device.
+Then, you can use one of the solutions in this article to fix the unstable connections.

-If the issue lies in your VPN, then you’ll have to tinker with the settings of your VPN provider or even upgrade to a more reliable VPN; our top picks to get the best browsing experiences without disconnects are NordVPN and Surfshark.
+If the issue lies with your VPN, you will need to adjust the settings of your VPN provider or even upgrade to a more reliable VPN.
+My top picks are NordVPN and Surfshark.

 FAQ